 - Winnie the Pooh, A Valentine for You

 - Pete the Cat: A Very Groovy Valentine (available on Prime Video)

 - If You Give a Mouse a Valentine’s Cookie

 During our Valentine’s Day classroom party, the students will make a heart-shaped mouse cookie.
 While we are watching the movie, we’ll eat our cookies and other Valentine’s Day snacks.

 Since you and your class “go together like milk and cookies,” milk and cookies are a fun way to end your Valentine’s Day party.
 Grab the free tag here!

-Please remember to check for student food allergies and/or health concerns.
+Please remember to check for student allergies and/or health concerns.

 More Classroom Valentine’s Day Party Ideas

-Even with social distancing, hopefully, these no contact classroom Valentine’s Day party ideas help make your Valentine’s Day party extra lovely!
+Hopefully, these classroom Valentine’s Day party ideas help make your Valentine’s Day party extra lovely!